-Nestled in the urban forest of downtown Dallas, the Mary L.A.
-Stanton and Lance E. Ouellette Residence Hall safely houses undergraduate students in a new, spacious facility.
+Nestled in the urban forest of downtown Dallas, Mary L.A.
+Stanton and Lance Ouellette Hall safely houses undergraduate students in a new, spacious facility.
 Living on campus provides residents an immersive learning experience.
-Criswell College views on-campus housing as an extension of the classroom by continuing holistic development in order to love God with all of their heart, soul, and mind.
+Criswell College views on-campus housing as an extension of the classroom by continuing holistic development in order to teach students to love God with all of their heart, soul, and mind.

 Criswell College celebrates the completion of its first Residence Hall